ifad/stradivari/README.md

 ## Design

-Like Antonio Stradivari built great musical instruments, this Ruby Gem is a collection of great tools for your Ruby Web Application.
+Like Antonio Stradivari built great musical instruments, this Ruby Gem is a collection of great tools you can play in your Ruby Web App, and produce the best symphonies ever.

 ## History

-Started off as a replacement of the [Active Admin](https://github.com/gregbell/active_admin) table and filter generators DSL, during the development of an enterprise product that used to rely on Active Admin, it grew up on its own.
+Started off as a replacement of the [Active Admin][] table and filter generators DSLs, during the development of an enterprise product that used to rely on Active Admin.
+It then stood up, started walking, and grew up on its own. :smile:

 ## Features

-This Gem combines [HAML](https://github.com/haml/haml) and [Bootstrap 3](https://github.com/twbs/bootstrap) to provide you easy generators for:
+This Gem combines [HAML][]) and [Bootstrap 3][] to provide you easy generators for:

 - HTML Tables
 - CSV Tables